 If you are interested in attending medical school in the U.S., you can visit the AAMC website for a list of schools and requirements.
 There are search options available such as private or public school, campus type, and combined degree programs, but there is no option for part time.
 If you are interested pursuing a medical degree at a specific school, you should contact that school directly to have it confirm if it’s implemented any part-time options.

+Part time med school isn’t an option.
+You could get your pre-med part-time but that’s it.
 Becoming a doctor in the U.S. requires a four-year medical school degree on top of a four-year bachelor’s of science degree.
 Part-time medical school is not an option in the U.S., as medical school is already a lengthy process that requires students to consistently study and remember complex life-saving information.
 Night classes are also not a typical option when it comes to medical schools in the U.S. For more information about medical school, you may visit the Association of American Medical Colleges online.
-You may also be interested in reading our article about Side Jobs for Medical Students.
+You may also be interested in reading our article: Side Jobs for Medical Students.